-Students who score less than 400 on the NDU EET are offered the opportunity to take a one-semester 12-cr. intensive English course.Students are also permitted to take one Math remedial course.
-The passing grade is C (70) in Intensive English.
-A student who scores a B or above will be placed automatically in ENL 110.
+Students who score less than 400 on the NDU EET are offered the opportunity to take a one-semester 12 credits.
+Intensive English course.
+Students may also take one Math remedial course simultaneously.
+The passing grade in Intensive English is "C" (70).
+A student who scores a "B" or above is placed automatically in ENL 110.
+Students may repeat this course only once.